A Complete Travelers Guide to visiting Yakushima Island

 About Yakushima Island

 Why should you visit Yakushima Island?
-This small subtropical island in the Pacific Ocean south of Japan’s Kyushu is a dream destination for nature lovers.
+This small subtropical island in the Pacific Ocean south of Kagoshima on Japan’s Kyushu is a dream destination for nature lovers.
 The rugged, mountainous interior of the island is covered by dense forest that is home to trees that have been standing for over a millennium.

 The island’s beaches attract nesting loggerhead turtles from late April until early August.
 With some of the best hiking in Japan, Yakushima is a must for adventure lovers and hikers.